 I hear a lot about the demise of the live magic experience.
 I see magicians working desperately to create an online presence, sometimes at the expense of building the skills to connect in the real world.
 Conversely, I see our online interactions as threads to connect us until the next live encounter.
 I value these threads - but their primary purpose is to guide me back to the living breathing person.

 Standing in Blackpool in the midst of so many magicians, I was reminded of a simple fact:

-Magic’s greatest strengths as an art appear only when we are next to each other.
+Magic’s greatest strengths appear only when we are next to each other.

 I hope that happens again soon.

 "If it sounds like writing, I rewrite it."

 "The beautiful thing about learning is that nobody can take it away from you."

 "To gain your own voice, you have to forget about having it heard."